marl/crepe/README.md

 $ python -m crepe audio_file.wav
 ```

-The resulting `audio_file.f0.csv` contains 3 columns: the first with timestamps (a 10 ms hop size is used), the second contains the predicted fundamental frequency in Hz, and the third contains the voicing confidence, i.e. the confidence in the presence of a pitch:
+The resulting `audio_file.f0.csv` contains 3 columns: the first with timestamps (a 10 ms hop size is used by default), the second contains the predicted fundamental frequency in Hz, and the third contains the voicing confidence, i.e. the confidence in the presence of a pitch:

     time,frequency,confidence
     0.00,185.616,0.907112